Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Includes All Original Skaters and Most of the Original Levels

-The only original levels missing from this remake are Carnival and Chicago from Tony Hawk’s Pro Skater 4.
-The rest are included in HD splendor.
-As a fan of the original Chicago level with its interesting bridges and tight streets, I do lament these absences—but there’s always room for future DLC, right?
+The only levels not to return in this remake (besides level 1 that is) are Carnival and Chicago from Tony Hawk’s Pro Skater 4.
+The others are presented in HD glory.
+Since the original chicago level has always been my favourite with the cool bridges and tight streets, I miss these things - but theres still space for some dlc in future?

-The good news is that every original skater returns in this remake, with a bunch of brand-new pro skaters joining the fray.
-It’s worth mentioning that the original games included various console-exclusive and unlockable special skaters, which largely don’t make it into this new roster.
-Bye-bye, NeverSoft Eyeball and Ollie the Bum—I’ll miss your HD glow-up.
+The good news here is that all the original skaters return in this remake alongside a host of spanking new pro skaters.
+I should note here that the original games included a variety of console-exclusive and unlockable special skaters you won’t really see much of on this new roster.
+Bye-bye, NeverSoft Eyeball and Ollie the Bum – I will miss your HD glow-up.

 New Levels